Computer vision case study:

 Hepta Airborne helps power line utilities to inspect their power grids with the help of drones to capture data and a specialized inspection platform called uBird to analyze it.

 Their software produces a birds-eye view of the grid, its most critical parts and detailed reporting for work crews.
-Hepta’s solution helps power grid operators to have faster inspection cycles, find more relevant defects and save on inspection costs.
+Hepta’s solution helps power grid operators to have faster inspection cycles, detect more relevant defects and save on inspection costs.
 Today, Hepta Airborne is helping power grid operators succeed with their inspections on four continents and is actively expanding.

 To increase the efficiency of processing pictures, the company decided to implement a computer vision solution and partnered with MindTitan in 2019.